1,002 CAT questions tagged across all sections (2021–2025). Here's where the marks actually come from.

 Questions per section (1,002 total)

 Each section gets the same time despite unequal question counts.
-DILR has fewer questions per minute than VARC — each DILR question requires more time on average.
+DILR has fewer questions per minute than VARC — each set requires setup time that individual VARC questions don't.

 The 10 highest-frequency skills in the entire paper